eichin/thok-kphotoalbum-grep/cramtests/runs-at-all.md

 Make sure it fails cleanly without an index.

     $ kpa-grep --dump-tags
     No kphotoalbum index given (with --index or in kphotoalbumrc) [1]
+    $ kpa-grep --index-path
+    No kphotoalbum index given (with --index or in kphotoalbumrc) [1]